danielwohlgemuth/free-genai-bootcamp-2025/haiku-generator/Backend-Tech-Specs.md

 - Stable Diffusion: A model from Hugging Face for generating images based on textual descriptions.
 - MinIO: Object storage for images and audio files.
 - SQLite: Database for storing haiku information, user interactions, and multimedia outputs.
+- Ollama: Hosts the LLM for generating haikus, translating text, and generating image descriptions.

 ### Database Schema:
 - Haiku Table: